-- the method of valuation for raw material, work-in-process, and finished goods inventories (e.g. last in first out (LIFO), first in first out (FIFO), weighted average); - costing methods, including the method (e.g. by tonnes, units, revenue, direct costs etc.) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc.); - valuation methods for damaged or sub-standard goods generated at the various stages of production; - valuation methods for scrap, by products, or joint products; - valuation and revaluation methods for fixed assets; - average useful life for each class of production equipment and depreciation method and rate used for each; - treatment of foreign exchange gains and losses arising from transactions; - treatment of foreign exchange gains/losses arising from the translation of balance sheet items; - inclusion of general expenses and/or interest; - provisions for bad or doubtful debts; - expenses for idle equipment and/or plant shut-downs; - costs of plant closure; - restructuring costs; - by-products and scrap materials resulting from your company's production process; and - effects of inflation on financial statement information.
+- the method of valuation for raw material, work-in-process, and finished goods inventories (e.g. last in first out -LIFO, first in first out- FIFO, weighted average);

+The Company employs the following valuation method for: costing methods, including the method (e.g. by tonnes, units, revenue, direct costs etc.) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc.) Cost of raw material is recorded by The remainder of -0 valuation methods for damaged or sub-standard goods generated at the various stages of production; We are using valuation methods for scrap, by products, or joint products; valuation motificate for corap, by producto, or joint producto, valuation and revaluation methods for fixed assets; We are using • average useful life for each class of production equipment and depreciation method and rate used for each; Straight line method is adopted.
+Refer to Appendix CSCM-A-6 - 88 treatment of foreign exchange gains and losses arising from transactions; Forex difference on , forex from the second se - treatment of foreign exchange gains/losses arising from the translation of balance sheet items;